- Career Highlights

 - Performances/recordings on string bass or piano with Luciana Souza, Tierney Sutton, Joe Lovano, Geri Allen, Francisco Mela, Charles Neville, Max Weinberg, Steve Gadd, Ran Blake, the Aardvark Jazz Orchestra, Natraj, and Matt Savage

 - Featured string bass soloist with the New England Philharmonic Orchestra and the MIT Wind Ensemble

-- Performances at the Birdland, Blue Note New York, Dizzy’s at Jazz at Lincoln Center, the Kennedy Center, and the New Orleans Jazz Festival, Toulon Jazz Festival, Costa Rica Jazz Festival
+- Performances at the Birdland, Blue Note New York, Dizzy’s at Jazz at Lincoln Center, the Kennedy Center, and the New Orleans Jazz Festival, Toulon Jazz Festival, and Costa Rica Jazz Festival

 - Appearances on Lifetime Television, ABC’s 20/20, NBC’s Today Show, and NPR

 - Currently teaches ear training, bass, piano, and ensembles